Annie868/kubernetes-from-ground-up/security-settings.md

 * Using **RBAC** to precisely control user and account permissions,

 you ensure your cluster remains secure, auditable, and compliant with best practices.

-Would you like me to make this section link smoothly to your previous topics (like “Node Maintenance” → “Security Settings”) so the transition in your docs feels continuous?